Other health problems

 Why should dehydration be treated urgently?

 Loss of body fluids leads to a electrolyte loss.
-Electrolytes are electrically charged minerals that are present in blood and other fluids, which play important roles in the body, such as regulating our pH and numerous other chemical reactions.
-These
+Electrolytes in dogs are electrically charged minerals that are present in blood and other fluids, which play important roles in the body, such as regulating our pH and numerous other chemical reactions.

 Homemade Solution for Dehydrated Dogs - Why should dehydration be treated urgently?